BernardMaling/BernardMaling.github.io/README.md

 # Readme......

-This is portfolio.. cool right?
+This is my portfolio.. cool right?